holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 Docker leverage's many features that have been in the Linux kernel for years, which provide many security enhancements out of the box.
 The Docker Security Team are working hard to add additional tooling and techniques to further harden their components, this has become obvious as I have investigated many of them.
 You still need to know what all the features, tooling and techniques are, and how to use them, in order to determine whether your container security is adequate for your needs.

-From the [Docker overview](https://docs.docker.com/engine/understanding-docker/), it states: “_Docker provides the ability to package and run an application in a loosely isolated environment_”.
+From the [Docker overview](https://docs.docker.com/engine/understanding-docker/), it states: â€œ_Docker provides the ability to package and run an application in a loosely isolated environment_â€.
 Later in the same document it says: "_Each container is an isolated and secure application platform, but can be given access to resources running in a different host or container_" leaving the "loosely" out.
-It continues to say: “_Encapsulate your applications (and supporting components) into Docker containers_”.
-The meaning of encapsulate is to enclose, but Ii we are only loosely isolating, then we’re not really enclosing are we?
+It continues to say: â€œ_Encapsulate your applications (and supporting components) into Docker containers_â€.
+The meaning of encapsulate is to enclose, but Ii we are only loosely isolating, then weâ€™re not really enclosing are we?
 I will address this concern in the following Docker sections and subsections.

 To start with, I am going to discuss many areas where we can improve container security.
 At the end of this Docker section I will discuss why application security is of far more concern than container security.